 Applications continue to be made under the Sustainable Planning Act, which provides for private certification.

 What will happen when a development application is lodged with the City of Gold Coast?

 When making a Priority Development Area (PDA) development application, the application will be assessed using the process set out in the Economic Development Act 2012 and against the Southport PDA Interim Land Use Plan (ILUP).
 While a Southport PDA development scheme is being drafted, the ILUP is the primary statutory tool which is used to assess development applications.
 The development scheme, when finalised, will supersede the ILUP in development assessment.

-How can you lodge a Priority Development Area application with the City of Gold Coast?
+How can I lodge a Priority Development Area application with the City of Gold Coast (City)?

-Note: Applicants are strongly encouraged to have pre-facilitation meetings with the City prior to lodging a PDA.
+Note: Applicants are strongly encouraged to have pre-lodgement meetings with the City prior to lodging a PDA development application.
 The pre-facilitation process has been established to identify and address development questions prior to lodgement, to streamline the assessment process.

 How can I have a say into how the Priority Development Area is developed?

-The Southport Priority Deveopment Area scheme will be on public notification for a minimum of 30 business days.
-The public notification period is expected to begin in March 2014.
+The Southport Priority Deveopment Area scheme will be on public notification for 30 business days, commencing on Monday, 7 April and closing on Thursday, 22 May 2014.